 Now, we’ll do some plasti-dip on the front grill.
 We’re peeling off the excess plasti dip off the emblem.
 It’s pretty much done.
 We’re buffing out the rest of the panels so it brings out the resilience of the old paint to match the new paint.
 We didn’t really do a blend job, we just did a touch-up.

 I hope you enjoyed the series.
-Check out LearnAutoBodyAndPaint for more videos and don’t forget to grab your FREE 85-Page Auto Body And Paint Manual, indicate your best email and we’ll send the download link.
+Check out LearnAutoBodyAndPaint for more videos and don’t forget to grab your FREE Auto Body And Paint Manual, indicate your best email and we’ll send the download link.

-Check out the LearnAutoBodyAndPaint VIP Course and get access to complete step-by-step projects and exclusive access the Facebook VIP group.
+Check out the LearnAutoBodyAndPaint VIP Course and get access to complete step-by-step projects and exclusive access to the Facebook VIP group.
 Please don’t forget to Like, Share and Subscribe to my videos.

 Talk to you soon!
 Bye!